Kotlin/KEEP/proposals/context-receivers.md

 ```

 Using labeled `this` may come in handy even without context receivers.
 If multiple receivers in a nested scope can be
-addressed via plain `this`, the use of it becomes ambiguous and decreases a readability.
+addressed via plain `this`, the use of it becomes ambiguous and decreases readability.
 Using a bare type name rather
 than a function name for a label looks more natural since the object type describes the object better than the scope it
 belongs to ([KT-21387](https://youtrack.jetbrains.com/issue/KT-21387)).